cplmakerlab/cplmakerlab.github.io/_guides/how-to-trace-an-image-in-inkscape.md

 ### 6\.
 Save the vector image

-File &gt; Save and select Inkscape SVG to save the image as a vector.
+*File &gt; Save* and select Inkscape SVG to save the image as a vector.
 There are some other formats you can export to as well, such as PDF and EPS.

-&nbsp;